-The transportation elements needed to create a successful growth management policy are those that support the Growth Concept.
+Transportation elements are needed to create a successful growth management policy that supports the Recommended Alternative.
 Traditionally, streets have been defined by their traffic-carrying potential, and transit service according to it's ability to draw commuters.
 Other travel modes have not been viewed as important elements of the transportation system.
-The Growth Concept establishes a new framework for planning in the region by linking urban form to transportation.
-In this new relationship, transportation is viewed as a range of travel modes and options that reinforce the region's growth management goals.
+The Recommended Alternative establishes a new framework for planning in the region by linking urban form to transportation.
+In this new relationship, transportation is viewed as a range of travel modes and options that should reinforce the region's growth management goals.

-Within the framework of the Growth Concept is a network of multi-modal corridors and regional through-routes that connect major urban centers and destinations.
+Within the framework of the Recommended Alternative is a network of multi-modal corridors and regional throughroutes that connect major urban centers and destinations.
 Through-routes provide for high-volume auto and transit travel at a regional scale, and ensure efficient movement of freight.
 Within multi-modal corridors, the transportation system will provide a broader range of travel mode options, including auto, transit, bicycle and pedestrian networks, that allow choices of how to travel in the region.
-These travel options will encourage the use of alternative modes to the auto, a shift that has clear benefits for the environment and the quality of neighborhoods and urban centers and address the needs of those without access to automobiles.
+These travel options will encourage the use of alternative modes to the auto, a shift that has clear benefits for the environment and the quality of neighborhoods and urban centers.